gollum18/news-bias-detector/readme.md

 - PyTorch Neural Network Model

+The `data` folder only currently contains generated features as the features file itself is ~88MB in size.
+This repository contains code for generating the feature set yourself, but it is space expensive to do so, requiring upwards of ~12GB of RAM. `__init__.py` contains *some of the code* needed to generate the features but it is incomplete.
+If you want to generate the features yourself, you will need to string together the functions I use to do so from the other modules in the repository.

+Documentation of all functions is forthcoming.

 ## How-To
 To run the classifiers do the following:
 1. Open a terminal or PowerShell instance.